Blogs & Articles

 How many OpenClaw instances are exposed on the internet?

-According to security data from April 2026, more than 135,000 OpenClaw instances are exposed on the internet in 82 countries.
-Among them, 63% operate without any authentication (ARMO Security, March 2026) — meaning that any network visitor can request a pairing access without providing credentials.
+According to security data from February 2026, more than 135,000 OpenClaw instances are exposed on the internet across 82 countries.
+Of these, 63% operate without any authentication (SecurityScorecard STRIKE, February 2026; relayed by ARMO Security, March 2026) — meaning that any network visitor can request pairing access without providing credentials.

-What if I installed skills from ClawHub before March 2026?
+What should I do if I installed skills from ClawHub before March 2026?

-Audit each skill installed between November 2025 and the end of February 2026.
+Audit every skill installed between November 2025 and the end of February 2026.
 Skills disguised as productivity tools (Gmail, Notion, Slack, GitHub) are particularly suspicious.
-If in doubt: uninstall the skill, revoke all credentials that OpenClaw had access to, regenerate the associated API keys.
+When in doubt: uninstall the skill, revoke all credentials OpenClaw had access to, regenerate the associated API keys.

-Can OpenClaw be used securely in a business?
+Can OpenClaw be used securely in a corporate environment?

 Is the problem specific to OpenClaw or structural to AI agents?

 The problem is structural.
-An AI agent operating with the user's broad rights, connected to multiple services, creates an exceptional attack surface.
-A flaw does not compromise an isolated component — it compromises everything the agent had access to.
+An AI agent operating with the broad rights of the user, connected to multiple services, creates an exceptional attack surface.
+A flaw does not compromise a single isolated component — it compromises everything the agent had access to.
 OpenClaw is a textbook case, not an exception.
-The current model "one agent, broad access to everything" is fundamentally fragile.
+The current "one agent, broad access to everything" model is fundamentally fragile.

 What are the indicators of compromise to monitor?

-Unusual activity on your Slack, Discord, Telegram, or GitHub accounts; OAuth tokens revoked or regenerated without your action; new active sessions on services that OpenClaw had access to; files created, modified, or deleted without identifiable action; outbound network requests to unknown domains from the server hosting OpenClaw.
+Unusual activity on your Slack, Discord, Telegram or GitHub accounts; OAuth tokens revoked or regenerated without your action; new active sessions on services OpenClaw had access to; files created, modified, or deleted without identifiable action; outbound network requests to unknown domains from the server hosting OpenClaw.

-Do you have doubts about your security posture regarding AI agents?
+Have doubts about your security posture against AI agents?

-Our Bexxo experts can assist you with an audit or compliance.
+Our Bexxo experts can support you with an audit or compliance review.

 → Contact us at bexxo.ch